All Resources

 What is Multivariate Testing?

-Multivariate testing is a method of statistical testing that involves multiple variables, each of which is modified as part of the experiment to test variations of the same idea.
+Multivariate testing (MVT) is a method of statistical testing that involves multiple variables, each of which is modified as part of the experiment to test variations of the same idea.
 In such experiments, sets of variations are compared to one another to determine which set performs the best.

 What Are the Types of Multivariate Testing?